Near Pontypool, Afan Lwyd Valley

 In 1983 this colliery was losing £13.60 on every tonne of coal that was produced and had a manpower of 421 men.

-Following the return to work after the 1984 miners strike, Six Bells/Blaenserchan, achieved 73% of normal production despite some mechanical and electrical problems at Blaenserchan within one month of starting.
+Following the return to work after the 1984 miners’ strike, Six Bells/Blaenserchan, achieved 73% of normal production despite some mechanical and electrical problems at Blaenserchan within one month of starting.
 But it was to no avail and Blaenserchan Colliery, the last deep mine to have worked in the Afan Lwyd Valley, closed on the 28th of August 1985.

 The last faces to be worked in the Blaenserchan ‘take’ were the G8 and G9, but they were worked from the Six Bells Colliery and closed in February 1987.

-• 9/02/1882, John Payne, Age: 23, Haulier: Killed by descending cage when attempting to cross the bottom of the pit
+- 9/02/1882, John Payne, Age: 23, Haulier: Killed by descending cage when attempting to cross the bottom of the pit

-• 12/11/1884, George Morgan, Age: 24, Collier: Explosion of gunpowder.
+- 12/11/1884, George Morgan, Age: 24, Collier: Explosion of gunpowder.
 He had put five inches of stemming on the powder and was hammering the pricker through it when the charge exploded, and he was killed on the spot.

-• 16/02/1887, John Rudge, Age: 34, Collier: Fall of stone.
+- 16/02/1887, John Rudge, Age: 34, Collier: Fall of stone.
 He and another man were preparing to blast off some stone on the side of a heading when it suddenly fell owing to two slips which ran together at the back and which were previously invisible.

-• 24/09/1889, Francis Reed, Age: 62, Collier: On knocking out a prop in the stall road to get the roof down, it fell unexpectedly before he could get away.
+- 24/09/1889, Francis Reed, Age: 62, Collier: On knocking out a prop in the stall road to get the roof down, it fell unexpectedly before he could get away.

-• 10/04/1890, George Smith, Age: 13, Doorboy: An underground engine started on the previous day exhausted into a small cistern or reservoir of water on the side of the road along which he and another boy of about the same age were making their way in the dark having lost their lights.
+- 10/04/1890, George Smith, Age: 13, Doorboy: An underground engine started on the previous day exhausted into a small cistern or reservoir of water on the side of the road along which he and another boy of about the same age were making their way in the dark having lost their lights.
 The cistern had not been covered over and they fell into it and were scalded from the effects of which he died on the 26th.

-• 24/09/1891, Henry Edwards, Age: 49, Shunter: As he was engaged lowering a railway truck to the screens for loading he went to use the brake handle which was on the pit bank or retaining wall side and where there was no proper space for a man to stand between the truck and the pit bank.
+- 24/09/1891, Henry Edwards, Age: 49, Shunter: As he was engaged in lowering a railway truck to the screens for loading he went to use the brake handle which was on the pit bank or retaining wall side and where there was no proper space for a man to stand between the truck and the pit bank.
 While putting on the break he appears to have slipped and fallen he was crushed against the retaining wall and thrown in front of the trucks and was then run over

-• 13/04/1911, John Pugh, Age: 42, Haulier: While lifting one of two trams onto rails on a slight gradient the coupling bar between the trams was displaced and one of them moved and crushed him
+- 13/04/1911, John Pugh, Age: 42, Haulier: While lifting one of two trams onto rails on a slight gradient the coupling bar between the trams was displaced and one of them moved and crushed him

-• 21/03/1916, Frederick Hyde, Knocked down by trams.
+- 21/03/1916, Frederick Hyde was knocked down by trams.

-• 19/12/1917, William Stephens, Run over by trams.
+- 19/12/1917, William Stephens was run over by trams.

-• 18/04/1918, Robert Connop, Struck by falling timber.
+- 18/04/1918, Robert Connop was struck by falling timber.

-• 1/12/1919, Clifford Jayne: Fall of stone.
+- 1/12/1919, Clifford Jayne: Fall of stone.

-• 25/03/1927, Thomas Burchild, Age: 47, Haulier.
-Putting tram on the road when pony backed knocked him down and dragged him a few yards.
+- 25/03/1927, Thomas Burchild, Age: 47, Haulier.
+Putting a tram on the road when the pony backed knocked him down and dragged him a few yards.
 Died 25th Apr.
 1928.

 Some Statistics: